RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 $$

 * PDF:
-  - function a single variable
+  - function of a single variable
   - used to compute $P(X \in [a,b])$
 * Joint PDF
   - function of two or more variables
   - used to compute $P(X_1 \in [a_1,b_1] \text{ and } X_2 \in [a_2,b_2])$